 How to become a monk on Mount Athos?
 If you’ve considered joining Mount Athos, here is how to become a monk on the Holy Mountain!
 First of all, you need to be an adult Orthodox Christian.
 You choose a monastery and present your application to the Committee.
 If they accept you, they will approve the initiation period which usually lasts three years.
 This will be the time when they will test your capacities for becoming a monk, while you’ll work as a helping hand in the monastery.
 The abbot, the head of the monastery, will approve when you are ready to take your vows.
 If ordained, you will fully immerse yourself into the Mount Athos monks lifestyle, the life of continuous prayer and communication with God.

-Visiting Mount Athos – a place without the sunset
+Visiting Mount Athos – a place without a sunset

 The center of Vatopedi resembles a small Mediterranean village, with an exception that it is hidden behind the walls.
 Pilgrims stand around the vast paved piazza, checking their mobile phones, some talking to each other.
 Monks are finishing their daily chores.